 We understand PFAS are a concern for all communities, including here in Tampa Bay, and we want to help residents understand the facts about PFAS and how it affects Tampa Bay Water.

-It is not uncommon to find low levels of PFAS in drinking water sources, as PFAS can be found in fire-fighting foams, stain repellants, nonstick cookware, waterproof clothing, cosmetics, paints, insecticides, food wrappers and many other household products.
+It is not uncommon to find low levels of PFAS in drinking water sources as they are slow to break down when they enter our environment.
 When these products are used and discarded, they can release PFAS into the environment, including drinking water sources.

-The interim Health Advisory Levels for PFOA and PFOS are below what current laboratory testing technology can detect.
-Health Advisories often serve as interim guidance before EPA develops a formal regulation or Maximum Contaminant Levels.
+The updated interim Health Advisory Levels for PFOA and PFOS are not regulatory limits and are below what current laboratory testing technology can detect.
+Health Advisories often serve as interim guidance before EPA develops formal regulations or Maximum Contaminant Levels.

-Tampa Bay Water and its member utilities are participating in EPA’s nationwide study to identify PFAS concentrations, which involves testing treated drinking water supplies.
-This helps EPA set regulations for PFAS to keep harmful levels of PFAS out of drinking water and supports setting standards that protect public health.
+Tampa Bay Water and its member utilities are participating in EPA’s nationwide, UCMR 5 study to identify PFAS concentrations, which involves testing treated drinking water.
+This helps EPA set regulations for PFAS.
+Tampa Bay Water and five of its members began testing in July 2023 and will test for four consecutive quarters.
+The City of Tampa began testing in January 2023.

-As part of Tampa Bay Water’s ongoing effort to enhance water quality, we are studying the effectiveness of various treatment options to lower total organic carbon.
-Total organic carbon is not harmful but lowering it reduces naturally occurring compounds in water, simplifies water chemistry and allows our member governments greater operational control.
-The treatment options used to lower total organic carbon may also have capabilities to address PFAS compounds and other contaminants of emerging concern.
+As part of Tampa Bay Water’s ongoing effort to enhance water quality, we are studying the effectiveness of various treatment options to lower total organic carbon, which simplifies water chemistry and allows our member governments greater operational control.
+The treatment options used to lower total organic carbon also have capabilities to address PFAS compounds and other contaminants of emerging concern.

-Tampa Bay Water also filed a lawsuit against PFAS manufacturers, sellers and distributors to protect its members and their customers from potential financial impacts related sampling, testing and treatment from PFAS pollution.
+Tampa Bay Water also filed a lawsuit against PFAS manufacturers, sellers and distributors to protect its members and their residents from potential financial impacts of removing PFAS from the drinking water sources and supply.
 We believe it’s important to hold polluters responsible for these costs and not the residents of Tampa Bay.

 Per- and polyfluoroalkyl substances (PFAS) are man-made compounds that include up to 5,000 chemicals.
-Since the 1940s, PFAS compounds have been widely used in the manufacturing of carpets, clothing, fabrics for furniture, paper packaging for food, and other materials including Teflon-coated products.
-They are also used in firefighting foam and industrial processes.
+PFAS are man-made compounds that have been widely used in the manufacturing of clothing, sealants and stains, furniture fabrics, Teflon™-coated products, food packaging, and other materials since the 1940s.
+They are also used in firefighting foam, carpet manufacturing and other industrial processes.

 EPA continually studies unregulated contaminants, such as PFAS, to determine if there is new scientific data to support adding them to the list of regulated contaminants in drinking water.
 These studies are done through EPA’s Unregulated Contaminant Monitoring Rule process.

-Health Advisories provide information on contaminants that may cause human health effects and are known or anticipated to occur in drinking water.
+Health Advisory Levels provide information on contaminants that may cause human health effects and are known or anticipated to be present in drinking water.
 A Health Advisory Level is the minimum concentration of a compound which may present health risks to an individual over a lifetime of exposure.
-Because the health effects associated with long-term exposure to a compound may be uncertain, EPA tends to set lower target levels when they issue a Health Advisory.
-Sometimes, the advisory is lower than current analytical methods can detect.
+Because the health effects associated with long-term exposure to a compound may be uncertain, EPA tends to set lower target levels when they issue Health Advisory Levels.
+Sometimes, the advisory is lower than what current analytical methods can detect.
 EPA also considers exposure to PFAS beyond drinking water (food, air, consumer products, etc.) when setting Health Advisory Levels.

-EPA’s Health Advisories are non-enforceable and non-regulatory and provide technical information to state agencies and other public health officials on health effects, analytical methodologies, and treatment technologies associated with drinking water contamination.
-EPA’s Health Advisory Level for PFOA and PFOS offers a margin of protection for all Americans throughout their lives from adverse health effects resulting from exposure to PFOA and PFOS in drinking water.
+EPA’s Health Advisory Levels are not regulatory limits.
+The levels provide technical information to state agencies and other public health officials on health effects, analytical methodologies and treatment technologies associated with drinking water contamination.
+EPA’s Health Advisory Levels for PFOA and PFOS offers a margin of protection for all Americans throughout their lives from adverse health effects resulting from exposure to PFOA and PFOS in drinking water.

-Health Advisories are used with other factors to develop EPA’s regulated Maximum Contaminant Levels.
+Health Advisory Levels are used with other factors to develop EPA’s regulated Maximum Contaminant Levels.

-EPA first issued a health advisory level for PFAS in 2016 at 70 parts per trillion.
-Because of further research and as EPA determines its regulatory approach, it has created a lower health advisory.
+EPA first issued a Health Advisory Level for PFAS in 2016 at 70 parts per trillion (ppt).
+Because of further research and as EPA determines its regulatory approach, EPA issued a lower Health Advisory Level.

-In June 2022, EPA set updated interim health advisory levels at 0.004 parts per trillion for PFOA and 0.02 parts per trillion for PFOS.
+In June 2022, EPA set updated interim Health Advisory Levels at 0.004 ppt for PFOA and 0.02 ppt for PFOS.
 These are microscopic levels, and trace amounts.
-For perspective, 1 part per trillion (ppt) is equal to 1 drop of water in 20 Olympic-size swimming pools or one second in 31.7 million years.
+For perspective, one ppt is equal to one drop of water in 20 Olympic-size swimming pools or one second in 31.7 million years.

-It’s important to note that these new health advisories are below the reliable detection capability of current scientific equipment.
-(To put this in context, scientists can currently detect PFAS compounds at 2 ppt.)
+It’s important to note that these new Health Advisory Levels are below the reliable detection capability of current scientific equipment.
+To put this in context, scientists can currently detect PFAS compounds at two ppt.

 Maximum Contaminant Levels are regulated and enforceable, and is a standard established by EPA under the Safe Drinking Water Act.
 It represents an acceptable level of a chemical under specified conditions that ensures the safety of a public drinking water supply.